 - Marketing ROI: Analyze the effectiveness of your marketing campaigns by tracking the return on investment (ROI) for each marketing channel.
 Identify which channels yield the best results.

-- Employee Productivity: Measure employee productivity by analyzing metrics like sales per employee, service completion times, and customer service ratings.
+- Employee Productivity: Measure employee productivity by analyzing metrics like sales targets per employee, service completion times, and quality customer service ratings.

 1. How do you open a tire shop business?